office-of-ug-studies

 For students who intend to do the Signature Work in an area related to their summer research project, this experience can count toward their Experiential Learning requirement.
 The program is also intended to aid faculty in their research activities by providing undergraduate student researchers for whom the projects must be meaningful as well as educationally valuable.

 The application process is competitive for both students and faculty, and funds may not be adequate to fund all proposals.
 Faculty are encouraged to request funding for as many positions as they think they can support.
-The initial target for this year is to provide funding for up to two traditional SRS students and up to two GEL students for each faculty applicant; allocations for student research positions greater than this are encouraged, but may be waitlisted pending availability of funding.
-The supported work must be carried out during the summer months and is open to any DKU UG student, although students are not eligible for SRS funding the summer after they graduate.
+The initial target for this year is to provide funding for up to two SRS students for each faculty applicant; allocations for student research positions greater than this are encouraged, but may be waitlisted pending availability of funding.
+The supported work must be carried out during the summer months and is open to any DKU UG student, although students are not eligible for SRS funding if they have significant academic or other commitments during the summer, or if it is the summer after they graduate.
 Faculty of all disciplines are eligible to apply, including UG, LCC, and graduate faculty.
-DKU visiting faculty who teach for one or more sessions in the 2022-23 academic year are also eligible to apply.
+DKU visiting faculty who teach for one or more sessions in the 2023-24 academic year are also eligible to apply.

 Student Recruitment